Incorporating Customer Service Platforms Into Your Customer Service Strategy

 7. Kate pays, thanks her agent, and closes the chat.

 8. Later that night, Kate logs onto the mobile service provider website and ends up ordering a case for her phone.
-This transaction is recorded in the CEP as well.
+This transaction is recorded in the Customer Service Platform as well.

 9. Two days later, anxious for her new purchase to arrive, Kate texts “When will my phone arrive?”.

-10. A CEP chatbot can pull up both orders from her account and let her know when each piece will arrive.
+10. A Customer Service Platform chatbot can pull up both orders from her account and let her know when each piece will arrive.